 “I was always tinkering with things, taking things apart and trying to make designs for things to work better,” he said.
 “Since I was 10 years old, I started designing different types of aircraft.”

 To begin his college career, Hill earned a degree in Manufacturing Engineering from Brigham Young University.
 After gaining more work experience post-graduation, he decided that he wanted to advance his career and become a full-titled engineer.

-A few Eagle alumni introduced him to Embry-Riddle, which led to his decision to pursue an M.S. in Aerospace Engineering (MSAE).
-He found that he needed to fill some gaps in his education before enrolling, so he decided to start working toward a B.S. in Engineering.
+A few Eagle alumni introduced him to Embry-Riddle, which led to his decision to pursue an M.S. in Aerospace Engineering (MSAE) at the Worldwide Campus.
+He found that he needed to fill some gaps in his education before enrolling, so he decided to start working toward a B.S. in Engineering first.

-Having recently taken a new position as a Test Engineer at Northrop Grumman, he has discovered that there are many lessons from the program he can apply directly to his job.
+Today, Hill is a Principal Electronics Engineer at Northrop Grumman Tactical Space Systems and he has discovered that there are many lessons from the graduate program he can apply directly to his job.
 Working while going to school can be challenging, but it can also be very rewarding.